K4PT41N/nandgame_solutions/Solutions/Robotics/escape_labyrinth.md

 *A = D
 ```

-We wait again for the action to finish, by checking the **IS_TURNING** bit in a loop until it is 0.
+We wait again for the action to finish by checking the **IS_TURNING** bit in a loop until it is 0.
 Then we jump to the beginning of the main loop to check for new obstacles.
 ```
 # Wait for turn to finish then
 # check front obstacle again